dmyersturnbull/tyrannosaurus/README.md

 ##### What it does:
 - Generates Python projects configured for modern build tools and ready to upload to readthedocs, PyPi, and [Conda-Forge](https://conda-forge.org/).
-- Synchronizes dependencies in setup.py, requirements files, conda builds, pipenvs, and [poetry](https://python-poetry.org/) configs.
+- Synchronizes dependencies in setup.py, setup.cfg, requirements files, conda recipes, conda envs, pipenvs, and [poetry](https://python-poetry.org/) configs.
 - Lets your package's users build with the tools they prefer.

 ##### What it doesn't do: